wduquette/advent/README.md

 Also, see docs/journal.txt.

-* The note's "Book" prose hook could be implemented as normal prose plus a Read guard that says it's too dirty to read.
 * Need better handling of the introduction text; the first story event should just be prose displayed before the first room.
 * A rule that fires for turn 0 should fire before the player's first command.